andmedina/data-engineering-projects/projects/manufacturing/cad_erp_pipeline/README.md

 This project simulates a real-world aerospace manufacturing and engineering data pipeline that integrates CAD/PLM-style engineering metadata with ERP and inventory-style operational datasets.

-The pipeline extracts engineering source exports, generates scalable synthetic manufacturing datasets, validates manufacturing data quality, transforms nested Bill of Materials (BOM) structures into relational tables, and produces analytics-ready datasets for downstream reporting and operational workflows.
+The pipeline extracts engineering source exports, generates scalable synthetic manufacturing datasets, validates manufacturing data quality, transforms nested Bill of Materials (BOM) structures into relational tables, loads transformed datasets into PostgreSQL, generates automated data quality reports, and produces analytics-ready datasets for downstream reporting and operational workflows.

 This project was designed to simulate engineering/manufacturing data environments commonly found in:
 - aerospace manufacturing